Adjunct Research Professor

 Dr. Matthew McKean is Director, Future Skills, and member of the Senior Leadership Team at the Conference Board of Canada.
 He leads research, business development, and stakeholder relations, including a network of university Provosts and Vice-Presidents, for the Conference Board’s education and skills file.

 He is a board member and part of the team that’s leading the Ryerson University, Conference Board, Blueprint ADE consortium that has been selected to set up and run the Future Skills Centre, a multi-year initiative funded by the Government of Canada’s Future Skills program.

 Prior to joining the Conference Board, Matthew worked in policy, communications, stakeholder and government relations at the Canadian Federation for the Humanities and Social Sciences.
 While there he led a public history project, in partnership with Carleton’s Department of History, that created an opportunity for undergraduate and graduate students to do archival research and create a digital timeline documenting the Federation’s 75-year history.

-He is a board member of the Ottawa International Writer’s Festival and was recently appointed to the National Advisory Committee for the Prime Minister’s Awards for Excellence in Education.
+He is a board member of the Ottawa International Writer’s Festival and the National Advisory Committee for the Prime Minister’s Awards for Excellence in Education.